ClusterHQ/flocker/docs/flocker-standalone/index.rst

 * The Installer creates certificates for you, saves them in your cluster directory, installs Flocker and the certificates on servers, and starts Flocker.
 * You can now interact with your Flocker cluster using the ``docker`` CLI on the nodes, or locally by using the ``uft-flocker-deploy`` tool or the ``uft-flocker-volumes`` tool.

-The following instructiosn will take you through setting up the Installer, and running a tutorial to check everything is working:
+The following instructions will take you through installing Flocker with the Installer, and running a tutorial to check everything is working:

 .. toctree::
    :maxdepth: 1